txuyuan/dotfiles-public/README.md

 # Xuyuan's Dotfiles

-** Don't blindly use my config unless you know what that entails.
-Use at your own risk. **
+**WARNING**: Don't blindly use my config unless you know what that entails.
+Use at your own risk.

 ## Contents